 The lakeshore is particularly important because of the recreational, residential and tourist services it offers.
-The existing lakeshore residential community has developed in sensitive natural areas of the municipality; protecting the natural features of this area is a key principle of this Plan.
-Maintaining public access to Lake Huron is another basic principle of this Plan.
+The existing lakeshore residential community has developed in sensitive natural areas of the municipality; protecting the natural features of this area is

-Future lakeshore residential development must be compatible with existing development, and not impact sensitive natural areas.
+Future lakeshore residential development must be compatible with existing development and not impact sensitive natural areas.
 Future development, including intensification, will occur according to the servicing hierarchy established by local and provincial policy.